-- A maximum of one year term behind bars
+- A maximum custody term of up to one year

 Causing an Accident

-According to PC 550(a) (3), it is unlawful to participate or cause a vehicle accident with the intent to defraud your auto insurance provider by filing a fraudulent compensation claim.
+According to Penal Code Section 550(a) (3), it is unlawful to participate or cause a vehicle accident with the intent to defraud your auto insurance provider by filing a fraudulent compensation claim.
 The court will consider you guilty of causing an accident with the criminal intent to defraud your auto insurance provider if the facts below are true:

 - The alleged vehicle accident was a natural, direct, and probable result of your actions or behavior.